fvollmer/SIP-Heating-Gateway/README.md

    ├── external.desc
    └── external.mk
 ```

+ * `audio-gen` infos about the audio file generation for the interactive voice menu
+ * `buildroot` git submodule of [buildroot](https://buildroot.org/)
+ * `br-external` external overlay module for buildroot with all configuration and software files to build our custom linux

 ## Enhancement Ideas
  * Add an ssh server to make maintenance easier (at the moment you have to connect via serial or connect your Keyboard and display directly).
 This ssh server could be enabled by a jumper to enable a maintenance mode.